LibraryBeales/marinemarine/index.md

 These steps could reliably be combined into one script.
 The processes are separated out here because this project is intended for use in teaching introductory DH workshops so I am breaking it down into more explicit steps and saving each output as a new json file to demonstrate the process and outputs more explicitly.

 Step 1: Run `cleaning\cleaning_userinput.py` to remove line breaks, carriage retursn, multiple spaces, and replace them all with a single space.
 This script also converts all text to lowercase.
 (Need to separate the `text.lower()` function for entity recognition.)
-This script could use some more functions for cleaning various unicode characters, etc.
+This script could absolutely use some more functions for cleaning various unicode characters, etc.

 Step 2:  Use `cleaning\date_format_userinput.py` to reformat the date field to YYYY-MM-DD.